Top 5 Commentaries on the Book of Acts

 For those seeking a good introductory level, non-technical commentary on the book of Acts, the volume by Marshall in the Tyndale series is a good place to start.
 Like the other volumes in the series it is simple to read without being simplistic in content.

-Runners Up: There are a number of other helpful commentaries on the Book of Acts, including those by David Peterson, James Montgomery Boice, Dennis Johnson, J.A.
+There are a number of other helpful commentaries on the Book of Acts, including those by David Peterson, James Montgomery Boice, Dennis Johnson, J.A.
 Alexander, R. Kent Hughes, Ajith Fernando, Gordon Keddie, Richard N. Longenecker, William Larkin, John Polhill, and David Williams.

 Other “Top 5 Commentaries” blog posts: